 - 1. In October 2019, BiomX Israel entered into a loan agreement in the amount of \$19 with a shareholder who was subject to taxation in Israel in connection with the Recapitalization Transaction.
 The loan was initially for a period of up to two years from the time of the grant, is non-recourse, and is secured by shares of Common Stock issued to them with a value that equals three times the loan amount at the time of the grant.
 If the shareholder defaults on such loan, the Company will have the right to forfeit or sell such number of shares with a value equal to the amount of the loan not timely repaid (plus interest accrued thereon), based on their market price at the time of such forfeiture or sale.
 The number of shares of Common Stock in respect of which the loan was granted was 5,700.
-The granting of the loan and the restrictions imposed on the related Common Stock until repayment of the loan were accounted as an acquisition of treasury stock by the Company at an amount equal to the loan. - 2.
-On October 31, 2018, BiomX Israel entered into a research collaboration agreement with Janssen Research & Development, LLC ("Janssen"), an affiliate of shareholder Johnson & Johnson Development Corporation, for a collaboration on biomarker discovery for inflammatory bowel disease ("IBD").
-Under the agreement, BiomX Israel is eligible to receive fees totaling \$167 in installments of \$50 within 60 days of signing of the agreement, \$17 upon completion of data processing, and two installments of \$50 each, upon delivery of Signature Phase I of the Final Study Report (both terms defined within the agreement).
-This agreement ended in 2020, 30 days after the parties completed the research program and BiomX Israel provided Janssen with a final study report.
-As of December 31, 2019, consideration of \$117 had been received.
-The remaining \$50 consideration was received in January 2020. - 3.
-Refer to Note 13A regarding a Securities Purchase Agreement with institutional investors, all of the Company's directors and certain executive officers. - 4.
+The granting of the loan and the restrictions imposed on the related Common Stock until repayment of the loan was repaid by the stockholder to the Company and was accounted as proceeds on account of shares in the statements of changes in stockholders' equity as the shares of Common Stock were not transferred to the stockholder as of December 31, 2022. - 2.
+Refer to Note 13A regarding a Securities Purchase Agreement with institutional investors, all of the Company's directors and certain executive officers. - 3.
 Refer to Note 13B regarding stock options granted to related parties.

-NOTE 11 - COMMITMENTS AND CONTINGENT LIABILITIES
+NOTE 11 - COMMITMENTS AND CONTINGENCIES